man00ka/cayman/index.md

 Hey there, welcome to my portfolio.
 My name is Emanuel Kirsch.
 I graduated in **Computational Linguistics** at Friedrich-Alexender-University Erlangen-Nuernberg in March 2024.
-I am interested in NLP, game programming, music / game sfx and game james 🕹🎮🍯
+I am interested in NLP, game programming, music / game sfx and game jams 🕹🎮🍯

 ---
 ## Projects